How Do I Inspect The Official Records Of My Condo Association In Florida?

-As a Unit Owner in a Condominium Association in Florida, you have the absolute right to inspect the Official Records of the Condominium Association and obtain certain information as provided for in Florida Statutes.
-This inspection is typically know as an Information Request or Official Records Request.
+As a Unit Owner of a unit located within a Condominium Association in Florida, has the absolute right to inspect the Official Records of the Condominium Association and obtain certain information as provided for in Florida Statutes.
+This inspection of these records is traditionally known as an Information Request or an Official Records Request.
 In Florida, Condominiums are controlled by their Association’s Governing Documents, which include the Condominium’s Declaration, Articles of Incorporations, Bylaws, Rules and Regulations and Chapter 718 of the Florida Statutes.

 More specifically, Florida Statute 718.111(12), states the the Condominium Association must maintain the following items, as their Official Records: a copy of the plans, permits, warranties and other items provided by the developer; a photocopy of the recorded declaration of condominium; a photocopy of the recorded bylaws of the Association and each amendment to the bylaws; a certified copy of the articles of incorporation of the Condominium Association, a copy of the current rules of the Condominium Association, a book or books that contain the minutes of all meetings of the Condominium Association, the board of the administration, and the unit owners, which minutes must be retained for at least 7 years; a current roster of all unit owners and their mailing addresses; all current insurance policies; a current copy of the management agreement, lease or other contract to which the Condominium Association is a party; bills of sale or transfer for all property owned by the Condominium Association; Accounting records for the Condominium Association; ballots, sign in sheets, voting proxies and other papers relating to voting; all rental records; all other written records of the Condominium Association and a copy of the Inspection report.